ananyakotia/idli_ext/code/nss/README.md

 4. **Run the desired master script** – For example, `do code/nss/nss_cons/00_master_nss_cons.do` will call all round-specific cleaners and append routines for the consumption surveys.【F:code/nss/nss_cons/00_master_nss_cons.do†L1-L13】 Monitor the log files (where provided) to verify each block completes.
 5. **Validate outputs** – Use the graphing/diagnostic scripts (`code/asi/validation_graphs.do`, `code/nss/nss_lab/05a_nss_lab_graphs.do`, etc.) to benchmark aggregates before distributing cleaned data.【F:code/asi/validation_graphs.do†L1-L30】【F:code/nss/nss_lab/00_master_nss_lab.do†L1-L35】

+All required Stata packages — including `gtools`, `reghdfe`, `grstyle`, `palettes`, `distinct`, `ftools`, `mipolate`, `nicelabels`, and others — are automatically checked and installed in the script.

+Users may install additional packages locally, **but project scripts should remain unchanged.**

+## Important Usage Notes

+**Do NOT modify any script**.
+Editing the .do files will break consistency, cause compile errors, and lead to incorrect processing.
+All necessary package installation checks are handled internally.
+Users may install packages locally on their system, but project scripts should not be changed.
+Master do-files must always be run without modification to ensure reproducibility.

+## Troubleshooting

+1. **Missing Packages**
+If any required package is missing, install it using:
+*ssc install <package-name>*

+2. **Path Errors**
+Make sure your system path uses correct formatting:
+Windows:
+*"C:/Users/username/Documents/..."*

+Mac:
+*"/Users/username/Documents/..."*

+Linux:
+*"/home/username/..."*

+3. **Large File Warning**

+For large NSS/ASI files, Stata may require:
+*set excelxlsxlargefile on*
+(This is already included in the script.)

+## Best Practices

+Always use the master do-file for full processing.
+Use individual scripts (e.g. `code\nss\nss_lab\01_variable_clean.do`) only for reviewing logic.
+Never change script structure, variable definitions, or processing rules.
+Store raw and processed data in clearly separated directories.

+*This project is maintained by the IDLI research and data engineering team.*

+## License

+This project uses publicly available NSS and ASI datasets.

+Processed datasets and scripts follow IDLI licensing and documentation standards.

 ## Team
 - **Ananya Kotia** – Founder and Director  •  [www.ananyakotia.com](https://www.ananyakotia.com)
 - **Bharat Singhal** – Research Associate